-Restaurants are an unpredictable space, with the Murphy’s Law, anything that can go wrong will go wrong, very much applicable to the business.
-The astounding rate of failure in the restaurant business is a clear indication that something is definitely amiss in the way restaurants operate.
+Restaurants are an unpredictable space, with Murphy’s Law, anything that can go wrong will go wrong, very much applicable to the business.
+The astounding rate of failure in the restaurant business is a clear indication that something is amiss in the way restaurants operate.
 While there are many reasons why a restaurant fails, lack of planning and strategy is something that is often missed by stumped restaurant owners who keep thinking what went wrong.
-Of course, there are so many elements that contribute to the failure of a restaurant business, out of which most can be avoided if you have a clear strategy that you follow religiously.
+Of course, there are so many elements that contribute to the failure of a restaurant business, out of which most can be avoided if you have a clear plan and strategy that you follow religiously.
 Thus, there comes the need for a restaurant plan that would help you define your business, set benchmarks, and ultimately achieve your business goals.
 It is vital to have restaurant planning and design in place before you start.

-A restaurant plan is basically a guideline and a roadmap of your restaurant’s business.
-It includes everything, right from the minutest details to the important decisions that you’d be making while running your restaurant.
+A restaurant plan is a guideline and a roadmap for your restaurant’s business.
+It includes everything, right from the minutest details to the critical decisions that you’d be making while running your restaurant.
 It is a blueprint that enlists that documents the following-

 - Summary of the Restaurant